Cian28-C28/Flipper-Asset-Packs/README.md

 # Flipper-Asset-Packs
 Loads of Anims for you to enjoy!
-Please send me a message if you run int any issues with these!
+Please send me a message if you run into any issues with these!

 # How to use (REQUIRES CUSTOM FIRMWARE):